 The Royal Mile in Edinburgh is the number one attraction in Edinburgh.
-If you are planning to visit this area you can read my walking tour of Edinburgh.
-You can also look for budget hotels in the Edinburgh area.
+If you are planning to visit this area you can find budget hotels in the Edinburgh area.

 3. Stirling Castle

 Stirling Castle comes third on my list of castles near Edinburgh.
 It sits on a volcanic mound overlooking the city of Stirling and the river Fife where the famous battle of the Stirling Bridge took place.

 The beautiful Stirling Castle is the best place to start your walking tour of Stirling

 See my photos from Stirling

 Stirling is a great historical day trip from Edinburgh with great views of the beautiful countryside.
-Use my walking tour of Stirling for a beautiful slow tour of the city.
 If you plan staying in the area, you can search for budget hotels in Stirling.